BrainStormYourWayIn/sierra/README.md

 ```python
 autoPrettify()
 ```
-It takes in no arguments, but closes unclosed togs, and aligns the code in the output files.
+It takes in no arguments, but closes unclosed togs and aligns the code in the output files.

 The working of `autoPrettify()`: